Master of Arts in Christian Ministries (MACM)

 This program of preparation includes not only intellectual but also ministerial and spiritual elements.
 In developing the understanding and skills necessary for ministry leadership, MACM graduates will be able to

-The curriculum of the Master of Arts in Christian Ministries program consists of the following components: 48 credits (16 three-credit courses) including seven foundational courses, three ministry integration courses, four ministry focus courses, and two electives.
+The curriculum of the Master of Arts in Christian Ministries program consists of 48 credits (16 three-credit courses) including seven foundational courses, three ministry integration courses, four ministry focus courses, and two electives.

 Graduation requirements for the Master of Arts in Christian Ministries are as follows: